-Digital artists and graphics tablet users often face a unique set of physical challenges that standard office workers do not.
+Digital artists and graphics tablet users face a unique set of physical challenges that standard office workers do not.
 While a typical data entry professional relies on a keyboard and mouse, a designer spends hours in asymmetrical postures, often with one arm "hovering" over a tablet while the other manages hotkeys.
 This repetitive strain, combined with the static load of holding a stylus, frequently leads to Musculoskeletal Disorders (MSDs) such as trapezius fatigue and ulnar nerve compression.

 Transitioning to a standing desk is an effective engineering control to mitigate these risks.
 However, a generic setup often fails the creative professional.
 Precision tasks require a degree of stability and specific geometric alignment that standard office guidelines—designed for typing—frequently overlook.
 By applying biomechanical principles and ergonomic standards, we can design a workstation that supports both peak productivity and long-term well-being.